fashlon/FaSHloN/README.md

 ----------

 Why would you lie?
 I dont understand anything.
+Dont you trust us?
 We were so nice to you.
 I saw you on Pony Town.